Table of Contents

 - Gastrointestinal problems

 One study has found Curcumin to be more effective than Ibuprofen in the treatment of arthritis in people.

-Other research has found that Curcumin may help fight against cancer, and also use it as an alternative to steroids or Benadryl for dogs with allergies and joint pain.
+Other research has found that Curcumin may help fight against cancer or serve as an add-on treatment for inflammation and joint pain.

 Turmeric Dosage for Dogs